 Administration Building Room: AD 103.8 and 103.10

 514-848-2424, ext.
 3593

 Annex Z, First floor and basement level

 The Loyola Chapel

-Located on the Loyola Campus, the Loyola Chapel is an inclusive and vibrant community space, run by the office of the Multi-faith and Spirituality Centre, that promotes spiritual growth, diversity, presence and social engagement.
+Located on the Loyola Campus, the Loyola Chapel is an inclusive and vibrant community space, run by the Multi-faith and Spirituality Centre, that promotes spiritual growth, diversity, presence and social engagement.
 Students are welcome to visit and inquire about the space for art events, wellness activities, community events, religious ceremonies and self-reflection.

 F.C.
 Smith Building, Room: FC 110

 Concordia’s Volunteer Resource Centre, the LIVE Centre, seeks to connect Concordia students with volunteer opportunities on campus, in Montreal and abroad.
 The Centre helps students to discover the opportunities that best match their interests and career goals.